MylesThomas/mylesthomas.io/website_instructions.md

             - past

 - Check that your changes look right
+    - cd mylesthomas.io
     - npm start

 - Rebuild the project
     - npm run build
         - updated versions of build assets are now in the 'build' folder
+        - If you'd like, delete the logo192.png and logo512.png files, and run `npm start` then `npm run build` before proceeding

 - Update the files in your S3 bucket
-    - S3 (https://aws.amazon.com/s3/) > Click on your S3 Bucket > Upload > drag build folder
+    - S3 (https://aws.amazon.com/s3/) > Click on your S3 Bucket > Upload > drag contents of the build folder
-        - This will overwrite the current files in S3
+        - This will overwrite the current files in S3 (if you did not 'permanently delete' them already)

 Note: If you go to your website you will not see the update yet
 - This is because Cloudfront does a lot of caching
-    - We won't see the update for 24 hours, unless...
+    - We won't see the update for 24 hours, unless we do the next step...

 - Tell Cloudfront to invalidate its caches and update
     - Cloudfront (https://aws.amazon.com/cloudfront/) > Click on your distribution > Invalidations > Create invalidation